20kdc/gabien-common/una/INVOKE_INTERNALS.md

 * RV64 has 8 GP argument registers.
 Windows-x86\_64 has only 4, while Linux-x86\_64 has 6.
 * Some ABIs simply do not use registers, i.e. the default ABIs on 32-bit x86 systems.
 * Windows 64-bit considers integer args and FP args as both consuming slots from each other.
+  Essentially, a double consumes one GP register and one FP register.
+Consuming the GP is pretty pointless, but it's done.

 Secondly, Apple's AArch64 ABI exists.

 * For every other ABI fitting the "common and default" category, the stack is measured in machine words.
 Not Apple's.
-* For every other ABI fitting the "common and default" category, var-args are not treated specially.
+* For every other ABI fitting the "common and default" category, var-args are not treated particularly specially (sometimes with counter registers).
   Apple immediately shunts them to stack.

 With all of this mess, the super-ABI is simply a set of rules that constrain ABIs in a way that simplifies the creation of UNA's invoke API.